Vyral/timothy-chase-recruiting/_drafts/3-va-loan-questions-you-must-ask-every-buyer-client.md

 {% include youtube.html %}

-There are three questions you need to ask every client when talking with them about buying a house.
+<center>There are three questions you need to ask every client when talking with them about buying a house.</center>

 When speaking with a client about buying a home, there are three questions you absolutely must ask them, and each question revolves around one thing: VA financing.